-Pursuant to its charter, the Compensation Committee has the authority to engage its own legal counsel and other advisors, including compensation consultants, as it determines in its sole discretion, to assist in carrying out its responsibilities.
-The Compensation Committee makes all determinations regarding the engagement, fees, and services of these advisors, and any such advisor reports directly to the Compensation Committee.
+Pursuant to its charter, the Compensation Committee has the authority to engage its own legal counsel and other advisors, including compensation consultants, as it determines in its sole discretion, to assist in carrying out its responsibilities, and any such advisor reports directly to the Compensation Committee.

-In 2022, pursuant to this authority, the Compensation Committee engaged Korn Ferry, a national compensation consulting firm, to provide information, analysis, and other assistance relating to our executive compensation program on an ongoing basis.
-The nature and scope of the services provided to the Compensation Committee by Korn Ferry in 2022 were as follows:
+In 2023, pursuant to this authority, the Compensation Committee re-engaged Korn Ferry, a national compensation consulting firm, to provide information, analysis, and other assistance relating to our executive compensation program on an ongoing basis.
+The nature and scope of the services provided to the Compensation Committee by Korn Ferry in 2023 were as follows:

-- · provided recommendations for updating the compensation peer group, - provided advice with respect to compensation best practices and market trends for executive officers and members of our Board, - conducted an analysis of the levels of overall compensation and each element of compensation for our executive officers, - provided ad hoc advice and support throughout the year.
+- · provided recommendations for updating the compensation peer group; - provided advice with respect to compensation best practices and market trends for executive officers and members of our Board; - conducted an analysis of the levels of overall compensation and each element of compensation for our executive officers; - · provided executive recruiting services to our Board; and - provided ad hoc advice and support throughout the year.

 Representatives of Korn Ferry attend meetings of the Compensation Committee as requested and also communicate with the Compensation Committee outside of meetings.
-Korn Ferry reports to the Compensation Committee rather than to management, although Korn Ferry may meet with members of management, including our CEO, Chief People Officer, and Chief Legal Officer, for purposes of gathering information on proposals that management may make to the Compensation Committee.
-During 2022, Korn Ferry met with various executive officers to collect data and obtain management's perspective on various executive compensation proposals.
+While Korn Ferry reports to the Compensation Committee rather than to management, Korn Ferry may meet with members of management, including our CEO, Chief People Officer, and Chief Legal Officer, for purposes of gathering information on proposals that management may make to the Compensation Committee.
+During 2023, Korn Ferry met with various executive officers to collect data and obtain management's perspective on various executive compensation proposals.